 At the screening, fans continuously giggled and reacted to scenes such as when one of the characters said she was "operating on ‘chingona’ level,” using a popular Mexican American slang term that loosely translates to "badass."

-While shows such as ABC’s “George Lopez” and “Ugly Betty” set up strong precedents for successful U.S. Latino shows during the early 2000s, Hispanic producers and advocates say it's still an uphill climb to ensure that the next generation of Latino-themed quality shows stay on the air and reach a wide audience.
+While shows such as ABC’s “George Lopez” and “Ugly Betty” set up strong precedents for successful U.S. Latino shows during the early 2000s, Hispanic producers and advocates say it's still an uphill climb to ensure that the next generation of quality shows centered on Latino experiences stay on the air and reach a wide audience.

 “Although it seems like we’ve made progress … that’s not the case,” Gloria Calderón-Kellet, the former showrunner of "One Day at a Time," told NBC News.
 “There’s a perception of progress that we have and it's dangerous.”